-This sequent, like all the remaining ones in this proof attempt, now have a simple proof.
+This sequent, like all the remaining ones in this proof attempt, now has a simple proof.

-Notice that although we have now encountered higher-order unification problems and higher-order substitutions, the unification problems generated from this particular example fall within higher-order pattern unification or L{λ} -unification [Miller 1991; Nipkow 1993].
+Notice that although we have now encountered higher-order unification problems and higher-order substitutions, the unification problems generated from this particular example fall within L{λ} -unification or higher-order pattern unification [Miller 1991; Nipkow 1993].
 This subset of the unification of simply typed λ -terms has complexity similar to that of first-order unification, in that it is decidable and has most general unifiers when unifiers exist.
-Proof search for a sequent that starts out with first-order quantification will remain "essentially" first-order, even though raising introduces variables of higher-order type.